kalwalt/kalwaltart.com/_posts/2020-02-15-augmented-reality-profile-on-patreon.md

   present the contents for augmented reality.
 tags: 2020 Patreon Augmented-Reality AR NFT jsartoolkit5 markerless
 ---
-I recently started managing my personal page on Patreon.
-Patreon is a platform that let a creator share his work and get support by patrons, supporters which give direct monetary aid at different levels based on own availability.
+I recently started managing my personal page on **Patreon**.
+[Patreon](https://www.patreon.com/) is a platform that let a creator share his work and get support by patrons, supporters which give direct monetary aid at different levels based on own availability.
+Visual artists, Illustrators, video makers, singers, musicians are some categories present on **Patreon**.